unic8s/hd2_macropad/README.md

 Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for either PC or PS5 since it's connected via Bluetooth.

+— HELLDIVERS is a trademark of SONY INTERACTIVE ENTERTAINMENT LLC

 ## Installation

 ### Firmware